eeriespace/eeriespace.github.io/_posts/2020-04-13-play-report-disciples-of-bone-and-shadow-playtest-1.md

 and Eldara got to know more about this art secretly studying more.
 One day she met the alchemy master's son, and a few months later she could no longer hide her fat belly.
-She kicked her out but just after taking her newborn *"This child will be what your arrogance and ingratitude prevented you from becoming"*
+She kicked her out but just after taking her newborn *"This child will be what your arrogance and ingratitude prevented you from becoming"*.

 But that happened several decades ago, Eldara is now a very old woman.
 She spent her life leaving some jats from time to time in her son's house, which